West Bengal govt accuses ICMR-NICED for providing defective COVID-19 test kits

 Coronavirus outbreak: Karnataka govt to extend its lockdown till April 21 midnight

-In a report, senior cardiologist Kunal Sarkar said that identification of such 'micro-spots' would be of no use, if the frequency of testing does not increase in time.
+In a report, senior cardiologist Kunal Sarkar said that identification of such 'micro-spots' would be of no use if the frequency of testing does not increase in time.

 He further said that sample testing in India is quite low.
 And West Bengal has witnessed the sample testing exceptionally low.
 He also said that it is not a competition of low numbers.